scmsal/scmsal/README.md

 ---

 ## 🌱 What I’m Working On
-- Building out additional features for my **gardening web app** (MERN stack)
 - Expanding my skills in frontend frameworks, internationalization (i18n), and accessibility
-- Specifically, I'm learning Next.js, TypeScript, and PostgreSQL as well as DSA problem-solving patterns
+- Specifically, I'm learning Next.js, TypeScript, and PostgreSQL while building a new app

 ---